 1. Madang by Kenzap (Themeforest)

 With Madang, visitors can browse your selection of meals based on their dietary preferences.
 You could quickly ship cooked meals or send customers the ingredients to prepare the meal themselves.
-In fact, Madang has the features needed support many different food business models.
+In fact, Madang has the features needed to support many different food business models.
+It has so many features built-in that you won’t need another plugin for local deliveries.

 One really cool feature in this theme is the integrated nutrition info.
 You can include the calories and macro-nutrients for each dish as well as the complete nutrition info label.
 There are lots of layouts, search filters, and other options that make Madang highly customizable.
-It’s got more great features too like a calorie calculator, meal plans, and promotional sales pages.
+It’s got more great features like a calorie calculator, meal plans, and promotional sales pages too.

 The Fooddy 24/7 WordPress theme is designed to be a complete food delivery system.
 Visitors can browse restaurants and place orders directly from the website.
-All eCommerce functionality is handled by the popular WooCommerce plugin.
+The popular WooCommerce plugin handles all eCommerce functionality.

 If you’re planning on promoting your food service with content marketing, you’ll love all the blog options available in this responsive theme.
 There are multiple layouts for the blog and post, custom animations to choose from, and built-in social sharing buttons.
 Fooddy 24/7 also works with WPBakery for building new page templates with the drag-and-drop editor.